IlyaKomarkov/BioTools/README.md

          it will be treated as a higher bound
        3.  `length_bounds`: bounding interval of read lengths; if only one value is present, it will be treated as a higher bound
-       4. `quality_threshold`: minimal mean sequences quality of the read
+       4. `quality_threshold`: minimal mean sequence quality of the read

       Output: _dictionary_ containing filtered sequnces; it has the same structure as input dictionary.